Upturn unsubscribed user

 business area logo Core Business Areas

-• Liver Diseases: Focuses on therapies for chronic liver diseases, primarily viral hepatitis (HBV and HCV) and liver cancer.
+• Liver Diseases: Focuses on therapies for chronic liver diseases, including hepatitis B (HBV) and hepatitis C (HCV), as well as for liver cancer.

-• Other: Includes other therapeutic areas such as inflammation and respiratory diseases.
+• Other: Includes other therapeutic areas such as cell therapy and inflammatory diseases.

 leadership logo Leadership and Structure

 Daniel O'Day is the Chairman and Chief Executive Officer.
-The organizational structure includes dedicated teams for research, development, commercial operations, and corporate functions.
+The company has a traditional hierarchical structure with various departments focusing on research, development, commercialization, and operations.

 Top Products and Market Share